MrJai221/task8_elevatelabs/README.md

 *   **Action:** Browse a few websites to ensure your internet connection works through the VPN.
 *   **Details:** When finished, go back to the ProtonVPN app and click **"Disconnect."** You can compare your internet speed with and without the VPN using a service like `speedtest.net` to observe any performance differences.

-### 6. Prepare Your Report
-*   **Action:** Create a report summarizing your experience.
-*   **Deliverables:** The report must include:
-    1. A brief description of the setup steps you followed.
-    2. A **screenshot** of your VPN client showing an active connection.
-    3. A summary of the benefits and limitations of using a VPN.

 ---